ianmelendez95/nube/README.md

 | `CapitalizeWord(s)Route`       | API Gateway Route       | The routes that direct POST requests to our API integrated Lambdas by path |
 | `CapitalizeWord(s)Permission`  | Lambda Permission       | The permission that authorizes our API Gateway to forward requests to the lambda functions | `CapitalizeWordsRole`          | IAM Role                | The role assigned to the Lambda functions authorizing the basic use of the service |

+## FAQ

 ### Why?
 Just, why?

-This is lowbrow parody purely for my own entertainment and learning vehicle for AWS.
+This is lowbrow parody purely for my own entertainment and a learning vehicle for AWS.

-It very much works (when it works, ${READER_DEITY} help you if you have any errors).
+It very much works (_when_ it works, `${READER_DEITY}` help you if you have any errors).
 However, it started as a cheeky dig at the microservices craze, illustrating the obsession taken to an extreme.
 As I worked on the concept I found it to be surprisingly fun to interact with AWS (hats off to the Amazon teams that make it all a reality!).
-One thing led to another, and I found myself fleshing out a full blown MVP, despite being fully prepared to let it stay a goofy idea pitched to a group of friends on what must have been an otherwise uneventful Tuesday afternoon.
+One thing led to another, and I found myself fleshing out a full blown MVP.
+This is despite being fully prepared to let it stay a goofy idea, pitched to a group of friends on what must have been an uneventful Tuesday afternoon.

 Here is where I say I'm not just a luddite that doesn't appreciate the benefits of the cloud.
 I am well aware of the days when _function calls_ were considered an abhorrent